Canon EOS-1D: Features

 The 1D also included a microphone for voice annotation.
 This feature had been present in the earlier DCS and D2000, and was retained on later models.
 It was added to the 5D line on the 5D Mark II, though this was mainly intended to be used with the camera's video recording mode.
 In addition the camera used an externally mounted white balance sensor, another feature which had earlier appeared on the D2000.

-The 1D is the first Canon DSLR to store 9,999 images to one folder - a feature that eventually became the standard for subsequent Canon products (from its compact point and shoots to its DSLR cameras).
+The 1D is the first Canon DSLR to store 9,999 images to one folder - a feature that eventually became the standard for subsequent Canon products (from its compact point and shoot to its DSLR cameras).